Lande21/RolandeUmuhoz/README.md

 My name is **Rolande** , I am currently pursuing a **Masters in Data Science.**

-I am fond of using frameworks to develop apps and  of **Computer Science.**
+I am fond of using frameworks to develop apps and using AI-ML models to mine large datasets.

 Looking for any collaboration/ employment opportunities for front-end, back-end, or full stack projects.